muchdogesec/obstracts/README.md

 ## Before you begin...

-We offer a fully web version of Obstracts which includes many additional features over those in this codebase.
-[You can find out more about the web version here](https://obstracts.com/).
+We offer a fully hosted web version of Obstracts which includes many additional features over those in this codebase.
+[You can find out more about the web version here](https://www.obstracts.com/).

 ## Overview